 Participants will create chains of change for adults, children, and families to show how family learning programs meet metrics of human well being working in tandem with government Safety Net resources.

 Presented by: Kendra Smiley and James Welch, Southwest Human Development

 Everyone has their own story.
 This workshop will examine how storytelling can be used as a powerful tool in language and literacy development.
 We will reflect on our individual cultures and how sharing our stories can impact relationships and foster brain development.

 This is only a sampling of the content we’re lining up for attendees.
-Expect sessions in English learners, library programming, trauma-informed care, equity, digital learning, and so much more.
+Expect over 100 sessions in the strands mentioned above and financial literacy, trauma-informed care, equity, digital learning, and so much more.